-Prior to his election to the Senate, Senator Mario Scavello served more than a decade in the House of Representatives, representing Monroe County’s 176th Legislative District.
+Senator Mario M. Scavello currently serves as State Senator for Pennsylvania’s 40th Senatorial District, representing portions of Monroe and Northampton Counties.
+Prior to his election to the Senate, he served more than a decade in the House of Representatives, representing Monroe County’s 176th Legislative District.

-Mario is a former mayor of Mount Pocono and former chairman of the Monroe County Board of Commissioners.
-He has been a small businessman and is very active on the local level as a community leader.
+With an extensive background as a small business owner, Mario has brought commonsense, fiscally responsible leadership to the public sector.
+He is a former mayor of Mount Pocono, former chairman of the Monroe County Board of Commissioners and is very active on the local level as a community leader.

-He has been married to his wife Mary Ann for over 40 years.
-They have two grown daughters, Michelle and Melissa, and three grandchildren, Braydon, Lucas and Madelyn.
+Mario and his wife, Mary Ann, have celebrated over 45 years of marriage.
+They have two grown daughters, Michelle and Melissa, and four grandchildren: Braydon, Madelyn, Lucas and Brynn.